Donations for Hay

 Ample Pasture – Extra Mouths

-As long as there is rainfall every month, the grazing is sufficient for most of the herd during the summer.
-In dry years, some areas can be irrigated, but mostly, the grass quickly dries up and hay must be provided to supplement.
+As long as there is rainfall every month, the grazing is sufficient for most of the herd through most of the summer.
+In dry years the grass doesn’t stand a chance and hay must be provided to supplement.

 In addition, The Llama Sanctuary can receive a sudden influx of residents due to an emergency and this places a heavy burden on the feed reserves.
 The Sanctuary is always open to receive evacuees from wildfires, flood and other environmental disasters.